 protocol: TCP

-type: ClusterIPAfter this installation, you will need to use your Gateway and create the necessary HTTPRoute to access the app from outside the Kubernetes cluster.
+type: ClusterIPFollowing this installation, you will need to use your Gateway and create the necessary HTTPRoute to access the app from outside the Kubernetes cluster.

 Conclusion#

-VCV facilitates tracking, prioritization, and proactive action by providing a simple view of certificates across multiple Vault PKI engines, with configurable thresholds and metrics ready for monitoring.
+VCV makes it easier to track, prioritize, and act early by providing a simple view of certificates across Vault PKI engines, with configurable thresholds and monitoring-friendly metrics.